- Bisoprolol oral tablet is only available as a generic drug. It doesn’t have a brand-name version.

 - Heart failure risk: Bisoprolol decreases some heart actions.
 This can cause or worsen heart failure.
 If you develop heart failure, your doctor may slowly stop your treatment with bisoprolol.
 If you have heart failure that’s treated with other medications, you may still be able to take bisoprolol.

 Bisoprolol oral tablet is a prescription drug that’s only available in a generic form.
-Generic drugs usually cost less than the brand-name version.
-Bisoprolol is no longer available as the brand-name drug Zebeta.
+Generic drugs usually cost less than a brand-name version.

 Bisoprolol only comes as an oral tablet.